choosing the right knife sharpeners

 Electric Knife Sharpeners

 Electric sharpeners are fast, user-friendly machines that automatically grind and sharpen blades.
-They use rotating stones and guidance grooves to position knives at the right angle, so the operator simply needs to draw the blade through the sharpener opening for consistent results.
+They use rotating stones and guidance grooves to position knives at the right angle and deliver consistent results, so the operator simply needs to draw the blade through the sharpener opening.

-Like most sharpeners, electric sharpeners come with several grinding grits.
+Like most sharpeners, electric models come with several grinding grits.
 Operators begin with the roughest grit for blade shaping, then progress to finer grits for finishing and polishing the edge.

 manual sharpener